 Let me give you a quick review of the devices that we did have the opportunity to use and the advantages and disadvantages of each of these devices.

 Safely cooking indoors with alternative cooking devices can be a little bit tricky.
 Carbon monoxide and open flame are both significant risks that are worthy of our attention.
 The emergency cooking tools we used in our power outage are all rated for indoor use.

 The butane stove quickly became my go-to indoor cooking device.
 Not every butane stove is rated for indoor use.
 Make sure that you purchase one that is rated for indoor use.
 Most camping butane stoves require ventilation and may not be a safe option for indoor use.

 Visit our post, Butane Stove: Portable and Convenient Power Outage Cooking to learn more about which butane stove is ideal for a short term power outage and how we used that stove in this challenge.

 If you purchase a butane stove that is rated for indoor use, it can safely be used inside as long as you understand and observe the precautions.
 Butane stoves ignite automatically and produce an instant hot flame.
 They are light and portable and can be used right on the kitchen counter.

-Butane cartridges can be fairly expensive, and storing large numbers of the butane cartridges can be dangerous.
-I think butane stoves are a fantastic option for a short term power outage but would look at a different option for a long term grid-down event.
+Butane cartridges can be fairly expensive, and storing large numbers of butane cartridges can be dangerous.
+I think butane stoves are a fantastic option for a short-term power outage but would look at a different option for a long-term grid-down event.

 Safe Heat is one of my favorite indoor emergency cooking fuels.
 It is used in a little folding camp stove, or I use it in the base of the Kelly Kettle.
 It can bring a pot of soup to a low boil and simmer it.
 To learn more about using Safe Heat for emergency cooking visit, Canned Heat – Safe Fuel for Indoor Emergency Cooking.